Conventional Loans in PA: Homebuyer Requirements

 Conventional Loan Seller Concessions

-can save on your closing costs by asking for seller concessions.
-These
+you can save on your closing costs by asking for seller concessions.

-are payments the seller agrees to make for you at closing.
-The number
+These are payments the seller agrees to make for you at closing.
+The

-of seller concessions you receive will depend on the home you purchase
+number of seller concessions you receive will depend on the home you

-to paying your home inspection fees.
-These can help you reduce the cost
+balances to paying your home inspection fees.
+These can help you

-of your purchase and make your offer more attractive to buyers.
+reduce the cost of your purchase and make your offer more attractive

-for first-time home buyers.
-However, you must remember that a seller
+handy for first-time home buyers.
+However, you must remember that a

-must not agree to your request.
-If you ask for seller concessions and
+seller must not agree to your request.
+If you ask for seller

-the seller declines, you may be stuck with a less-than-perfect offer.
+concessions and the seller declines, you may be stuck with a

-Seller concessions are not mandatory, and you can counter an offer with
+Seller concessions are not mandatory; you can counter an offer with

 a different amount.
 However, if you ask for seller concessions, you